Back to all guides

 A day that felt too small List four tiny proofs that it happened.

-Use this when the memory is tiny but alive: the kitchen table at 7:42 pm, a child laughing with rice on his cheek, the fan running all afternoon, the first quiet minute after everyone left.
+This card suits a memory that is tiny but still moving: the kitchen table at 7:42 pm, rice on a laughing cheek, the fan running all afternoon, the first quiet minute after everyone left.

 Write only four things: